secinthenet/crypto-guide/README.md

 -   [HWI](https://github.com/bitcoin-core/HWI): python library and CLI for interacting with hardware wallets in a unified way, compatible with multiple models.
--   [Junction](https://github.com/justinmoon/junction): GUI for using hardware
-    wallets with Bitcoin Core.
-Uses HWI to interface with hardware wallets.
-As of 2019-10-30, seems to be testnest only, and undergoing heavy development.

 ### Split HD seeds and secret sharing (SLIP39)